juliedxn33/Scripting_for_fun/README.md

 - nmap
 - xmltodict
 - pandas

 Running Scanner.py: python3 Scanner.py -a <hosts_list.txt>

-Disclaimer: This code will launch nmap against the list of hosts, please do only use this against authorized machines.
+Disclaimer: This code will launch nmap against the list of hosts, please only use this against authorized machines.

-Below are the functions I have created so far and upcoming goals
+Functions and upcoming goals

 Current functions:
 - ping sweep to check for live hosts